telerik/winforms-docs/dropdown-listcontrol-and-checkeddropdownlist/dropdownlist/features/auto-complete.md

 The RadDropDownList.__AutoCompleteMode__ property controls auto-complete behavior and can be set to *None, Suggest, Append* and *SuggestAppend*:

->note All auto-complete modes depend on the value of the Boolean __CaseSensitive__ property.
+>tip All auto-complete modes depend on the value of the Boolean __CaseSensitive__ property.
 >

 * __None__: Nothing happens when a user begins to type into the text box part of the control.
 If the user types the whole text of an item and presses Enter, the item is selected.